mariokhz/ComfyUI-Serverless-Discord-Bot/README.md

 You will need: discord.py and ComfyUI

 # How to use the bot
 You must use a workflow_api.json that can be obtained from ComfyUI when dev mode is enabled.
-Then, in discordcomfy.py you'll find the command !gen "prompt".
+Then, in discordcomfy.py you'll find the function genimg(mensaje).
 There is a modification of the workflow_api.json that happens before running the model, as these modifications change the _seed_ and the _prompt_ itself.
 If it is not working, you must verify that these modifications work for your workflow_api.json

+Run the bot: python comfyui-bot.py

 # Features
 I haven't implemented the option to upload photos yet for generating with img2img, but I will do it soon.
 For now, only txt2image is possible